selcukorkmaz/rPDBapi/README.md

 ## Features
 * **User-Friendly Interface:** Simplifies access to PDB data for the R community.
-* **Custom Queries:√ Streamlines the process of crafting custom queries for efficient data retrieval.
+* **Custom Queries:** Streamlines the process of crafting custom queries for efficient data retrieval.
 * **Advanced Search Capabilities:** Includes specialized search functions for PubMed IDs, organisms, experimental methods, protein structure similarities, and more.
 * **Data Retrieval:** Facilitates downloading of PDB files in various formats and extraction of FASTA sequences.
 * **Integration with R: Provides functions for data manipulation and analysis directly within R, enhancing research workflows.